sratilai/paper/README.md

 ## Use of avoska

 I would like to write a short article/ essay on our digicoffee initiative to be published in some academic journal.
-Hopefully, this project turns from the hopeful but empty avoska bag into the dynamic and empowering movement of ripaska dancing.
+Hopefully, this project turns from the hopeful but often too empty avoska bag into the dynamic and empowering movement of ripaska dancing.

 # Ripaska dancing